hessius/HFNOsplitter/Documentation/en/03 Models and Instructions.md

 ## Models

 These designs have all been made from scratch for this project.
 They use no prioprietary or 3D-scanned information.
-They are based on ISO standards when applicable.
+They are based on ISO standards when applicable - ISO-5356 for connectors and ISO-19054:2006 for mounts.
 All CAD work has been performed by Erik Cederberg at 3Dverkstan on behalf of the project.

 ### T-Connector